 The Corps divided the site into four Munitions Response Sites based on what was found during the Remedial Investigation/Feasibility Study.
 The Munitions Response Sites are: Demonstration Range North, Demonstration Range South, Demonstration Range East and Remaining Area.
 The demonstration ranges are south of Lee Vista Boulevard, north of Beachline Expressway, and from the western boundary of the property east to the Orange County landfill.
 Demonstration Range South is a portion of the then-undeveloped property known as Mockingbird.
 Demonstration Range East includes Beltway Commerce Center and a portion of the landfill property.
 Demonstration Range North is south of Lee Vista Boulevard and includes Odyssey Middle School, Tivoli Gardens and Lee Vista Square.
 All the residential neighborhoods except those in Demonstration Range North are in the Remaining Area.
 Since no munitions were found in the Remaining Area, no further action is required.

-Where property owners granted permission, the Corps completed a Removal Action in 2013 within Demonstration Range North, including some areas not investigated previously.
-All the parcels in Tivoli Gardens have been investigated, and most of the ones in Lee Vista Square have been investigated.
+The Corps completed Remedial Action in 2013 within Demonstration Range North, including Odyssey Middle School and adjacent areas as well as some areas not investigated previously.
+All the parcels in Tivoli Gardens have been investigated, as have most of the ones in Lee Vista Square.